jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 ## ML Model Comparisons.
 Which predicts best?
 Imblanced data model or resampled data model?

-We are building four comparative Logistic Regression models to predict high risk loans with the now cleaned imbalanced dataset.
-We are deciding if a ML model (Logistical Regression) with an imbalanced dataset will predict better than a ML model with a resampled dataset.
-There will be 1 model with imbalanced data.
+We are building four comparative Logistic Regression models to predict **high risk loans** with the now cleaned imbalanced dataset.
+We are deciding if a *basic* ML model (Logistical Regression) with an imbalanced dataset will predict risky loans better than a ML model with a *resampled* dataset that eliminates bias.
+There will be 1 control model with imbalanced data.
 And we will build three different models that resample the loan classes differently.
 This means we will resample using a oversampling algorithm (SMOTE),

 ### MODEL 1: Logistic Regression Model - Imbalanced Data